flxzt/rnote/README.md

 Then the sheets can be exported as an SVG or PDF and can be re-imported into the newest version of Rnote.

+## Pitfalls
+* Drag & Drop: Make sure Rnote has permissions to the locations you are dragging files from.
+Can be changed in Flatseal (a Flatpak permissions manager)

 ## Feature Ideas:
 * Stroke history list widget
     * with the ability to move them up and down the history / layers